omgmog/talk-cardboctober/talk.md

 ### Aris Technologies
 #### \(we make online casino games)

-^ For my day job I work at Aris where I design and build the UI for casino games.
+^ For my day job I work at Aris where I design and build the UI for online casino games.

 ---
 ## Web designer/developer
 ### Marmalade & Jam
 #### \(we mostly make websites for pubs)

-^ I also run a web design company with my wife, where I mostly seem to make websites for pubs and other small businesses.
+^ I also run a web design company with my wife, where I mostly design and build websites for pubs and other small businesses.

 ---
 ## I like to
-## dabble with VR
+## play with VR

 ^ If I find myself with any free time I like to dabble with VR.
 I've been messing around with VR stuff for nearly two years now